 Once you receive the email from the DRC, utilize the link provided to schedule your initial appointment with your assigned Accessibility Specialist

 The initial appointment is a 1:1 meeting between you and your Accessibility Specialist.
 You are vital source of information regarding how you may experience barriers.
 During this initial meeting, the Accessibility Specialist will engage in a structured exchange with you to explore previous educational experiences, past use of accommodations, and what has been effective and ineffective in providing access.

 - Disability documentation should be current and relevant, but does not necessarily need to be recent.

 - Some requested accommodations may require more detailed documentation to illustrate a connection between the impact of the disability, the described barrier, and the requested accommodation.

 - The DRC recognizes that access needs vary from course to course or as diagnoses and symptoms change.
 Accommodations are changes in the learning environment that remove barriers and provide equitable opportunities for accessible learning.
-Therefore, students should connect with their Learning Specialist on a regular basis in order to ensure that access needs are met.
+Therefore, students should connect with their Accessibility Specialist on a regular basis in order to ensure that access needs are met.